nithin9700/TicTacToe/README.md

 ## Description

 In this multi-player version of Tic-tac-toe, players take turns marking empty cells with their chosen symbols.
 Each player can select their own unique character as a symbol.
 The objective remains the same: to form a horizontal, vertical, or diagonal line of three of your symbols before your opponent does.

-Notably, in this version, there's an additional winning condition—forming a line on all four sides of the 3x3 grid, providing players with an alternative strategy to secure victory.
+Notably, in this version, there's an additional winning condition—forming a line on all four sides of the NXN grid, providing players with an alternative strategy to secure victory.

 ## Features